Plain greenbul

 The plain greenbul (Eurillas curvirostris) is a species of the bulbul family of passerine birds.

-It is found in western and central Africa.
+It is mainly native to the Guineo-Congolian region.

 Its natural habitats are subtropical or tropical dry forest, subtropical or tropical moist lowland forest, and subtropical or tropical moist montane forest.

 Taxonomy and systematics

 The plain greenbul was originally described in the genus Andropadus and was re-classified to the genus Eurillas in 2010.
 Alternatively, some authorities classify the plain greenbul in the genus Pycnonotus.